 - Requires sturdy air vents

 Check out our full review to learn more about the Belkin universal vent mount.

 Are you looking for other recommendations?
 While the Belkin universal vent mount is our top recommendation, keep reading below for additional choices worth considering.

 - Aukey magnetic mount: This magnetic mount is carefully designed to stay out of sight, but you can easily adjust the arm when you need your directions front and center.

 - iOttie iTap Magnetic 2 mount: iOttie’s first car phone holder attaches right to your dash with a simple magnet.
 It might block your vision slightly, but the magnet is surprisingly strong.

 - Loncaster dashboard mount: This is unlike any other mount on the list.
 It attaches to your dashboard and offers a tray for your phone as well as some change or parking passes.

-- Topgo cup holder phone mount: If you really want to keep your dash and your vents clear, why not use your cupholder?
-It’s not as good of an option if you have limited cup space, of course.
+- Topgo cup holder phone mount: Why not use your cupholder if you want to keep your dash and your vents clear?
+Of course, it’s not as good of an option if you have limited cup space.